Inquisition (metal band)

 Inquisition is an American black metal band that formed in Cali, Colombia in 1988 and later relocated to Seattle, Washington.
+It has two members, Dagon (vocals, guitar) and Incubus (drums), and does not feature a bassist.

 The band possessed a thrash metal sound on its earliest recordings, but began incorporating more black metal influences in 1996 with its first extended play Incense of Rest.